thatnuei/next/README.md

 - add changelog link to app info
 - fix issue where some fullscreen island layouts couldn't scroll (e.g. login screen)
+- moved the text wall on login to a click dialog

 ## 0.0.2